harry843/halifax-credit-statement-categorisation/README.md

 I love how online banks like Monzo categorise your payments into Spend Groups (e.g. Eating out).
 Unfortunately, I bank with Halifax.
 What's even worse, Halifax credit card bank statements are all in pdf format.
 This makes personal spend analysis a nightmare.
 I suffered this pain and wrote this code, so that you don't have to!

 ## Description
-This repository contains a python script which transforms this unstructured pdf data into a structured csv format, and asks ChatGPT to categorise your payements into 11 Spend Groups (following the Monzo model):
+This repository contains a python script which transforms this unstructured pdf data into a structured csv format, and asks ChatGPT to categorise your payments into 11 Spend Groups (following the Monzo model):
 ```
-categories=["Savings","Rent","Eating out","Transport","Groceries","Shopping","Holidays","Entertainment","Personal Care","General","Charity"]
+categories = ["Savings","Rent","Eating out","Transport","Groceries","Shopping","Holidays","Entertainment","Personal Care","General","Charity"]
 ```

 For those fellow Halifax customers who want to understand their credit spending behaviour, but are limited by Halifax's archaic system, I hope you will use this code for yourselves to take ownership of your financial data.
 This code does the following: